run-ai/docs/docs/Researcher/Scheduling/Job-Statuses.md

 An _interactive_ job, by definition, needs to be closed by the Researcher and will thus never reach the _Succeeded_ status.
 Rather, it would be moved by the Researcher to status _Deleted_.

-For a further explanation of the additional statuses, see table below.
+For a further explanation of the additional statuses, see the table below.

 ## Error flow